By Don Briscoe

 While services like Afterpay and Klarna make holiday shopping more accessible, they can also lead to overspending.
 A 2023 survey by CNBC found that nearly 40% of Buy Now, Pay Later users struggle to keep up with payments.

 If you choose to use these services, ensure you can pay off the balance before incurring fees or interest.
+These installment plans feel painless in the moment but can quickly compound into real financial stress.

 Real-World Case Study: How One Family Mastered Holiday Budgeting